Township Council Supports Train Station and Smart Growth

 He said there is a "vicious cycle of congestion," where residents demand an increase in capacity, then increase their number of movements, then need a place to live, then increase their average length of travel, which causes more sprawl, which makes highways more crowded.
 And then the demands for more highways begin again.

-"There is a large disconnect because you can't get there from here.
-Sometimes there is no public transportation, sometimes you can't walk … and sometimes there is a disconnect of where you put things and how to connect them when you can't get there [without a car]."
+and sometimes there is a disconnect of where you put things and how to connect them when you can't get there [without a car]."

 He therefore suggested linking transportation and land use, network connectivity, balanced street design, sustainable environmental design and involving the community as combatants to suburban sprawl.